 Science to the Rescue

-San Diego Zoo Global helped pioneer artificial insemination for pandas, and this science has been a cornerstone of saving the species.
+San Diego Zoo Global helped pioneer artificial insemination for pandas, which has been a cornerstone of saving the species.
 In fact, we were the first to celebrate a successful panda birth through artificial insemination!
 We continue to work closely with our partners on breeding and reintroduction programs today, ensuring as much genetic diversity as possible.
 In addition, we support protected reserves in China where pandas can live safely and thrive in their natural environment.

 Newborn pandas are the size of a stick of butter: 800 times smaller than their parents.

 With help from friends like you, we’ve brought giant pandas back from the brink of extinction.
-They’ve been downgraded to “vulnerable” on the IUCN Red List.
-But the problems that pandas still face in the wild are obstacles to the continued success of this species.
+But they still need help if their populations are going to continue to grow.
 We need your help today!

 What You Can Do, Right Now